It’s October, which means, of course, that it’s officially haunted house season.

 Once an actual operating asylum, Pennhurst was shuttered for good in the 1980s, amidst claims of inhumane treatment and physical abuse.
 It’s said to be haunted to this day by the inmates who suffered there.
 The comprehensive haunted experience has four distinct parts: the “Pennhurst Asylum,” a walk through the hospital’s old administrative buildings, featuring artifacts from the actual defunct hospital; “The Morgue,” a horrifying walk through the asylum's full service mortuary; “Containment,” a 1,200 foot path below the complex filled with human experiments; and “Mayflower After Dark,” a self-guided tour through one of the most haunted buildings on the asylum’s campus.

-2. Nightmare New Orleans, New Orleans, LA
+2. New Orleans Nightmare, New Orleans, LA

 3. Blood Manor, New York, NY